KIB-in-Batch/busybox-w32/README.md

-### Status

-Things may work for you, or may not.
-Things may never work because of huge differences between Linux and Windows.
-Or things may work in future, if you report the problem on [GitHub](https://github.com/KIB-in-Batch/busybox-w32).
-If you don't have an account on GitHub or you'd prefer to communicate privately you can email [benja2998@duck.com](mailto:benja2998@duck.com).

 ### Building

 You need Docker on whatever OS you use.
 Run `docker-compose up -d`, enter the container shell, and run the following commands: